1888-1954 | Business Entrepreneur

 Berger held shipmasters' papers and sometime in the 1920s he acquired a boat, which he named the Discoverer.
 Built in Seattle, it was a thirty-ton gas schooner, fifty-three feet long, with a fourteen-foot beam and a one hundred horsepower engine.
 Berger operated the boat out of Seward, Seldovia and ports in the lower Cook Inlet.
 In 1926 he started his freight and passenger service between Seldovia, Homer, Tyonek, Kenai, and Anchorage.

 While Berger operated boats up and down Cook Inlet, he developed a strong friendship with Allen and Alice Hardy who owned a fox farm on the Kasilof River.
 Tragically, Allen died in an accidental drowning on the river in 1930, leaving Alice a widow.
-One year later, she and Berger married.
-According to the 1940 U.S. Census, Alice was born around 1899 in Wiseman, Alaska.
+One year later, in December 1930, she and Berger were married in Bremerton, Kitsap County, Washington.

 In the 1930s Berger was operating between Seward and Seldovia making two trips per month carrying mail, passengers, and freight.
 In December 1932, he was making his last trip from Anchorage and ran into heavy ice near Ninilchik when the Discoverer suddenly started taking on water.
 Berger and his crew of three barely had time to get a skiff off the deck and into the water before the boat went down.
 They fought their way through bad weather and strong surf but managed to get the dory onto the beach between Kenai and Kasilof.
 Berger and his crew walked twenty-three miles to reach his Kasilof Fox Ranch.
 Within three days the airplane pilot Matt Niemenen succeeded in picking them up and flying them safely back to Anchorage.